 Hungry Canyons Alliance

 Dawn started with Golden Hills in 2006 working on the SIRE (Southwest Iowa Renewable Energy) project and has since been involved with various projects.
 Dawn and husband Paul farm near Hancock and are owner/operators of the carwash in Oakland.
 They have three children.
-She enjoys volunteering at church and 4-H activities and sewing days with Becky.
+She enjoys volunteering at church and 4-H activities and sewing.

 Tourism & Marketing Assistant